What is Neo-Latin?

 Important: Please note that Section B of the NL2 examination papers from 2012 onwards will have TWO questions on each poet, and TWO general questions.
 The number of passages in Section A will remain unchanged at THREE for each poet.

 NL2 will be taught through a total of eight fortnightly seminars divided between the Michaelmas and the Lent terms (in odd weeks).
 In addition, students will receive fortnightly supervisions throughout the year (in even weeks).
-Teaching will be coordinated by Philip Ford, the convenor of the paper, with other contributions from Paul White (British Academy Post-Doctoral Fellow), Rodrigo Cacho (University Lecturer in Golden Age Spanish), Andrew Taylor (College Lecturer in English, Churchill College) and David Money (Classics).
+Teaching will be coordinated by Andrew Taylor, the convenor of the paper, with other contributions from Paul White, Philip Hardie and David Money.

 Click here to see the NL2 preliminary reading list.